PrangonGhose/Earthbnb-frontend/README.md

  $ npm install (install dependencies)
  ```
- **Note: You need to start the `rails server` first to ensure proper use of the frontend.
-So make sure you have followed the instructions available on [Earthbnb_backend](https://github.com/PrangonGhose/Earthbnb_backend).**
+ **Note: You need to start the `express js api` first to ensure proper use of the frontend.
+So make sure you have followed the instructions available on [Earthbnb_backend](https://github.com/ShinhyoBelok/earthbnb-backend-js).**
  ```
  $ npm run dev
  ```